 As high performance, low cost video processing chips were introduced, it became clear that delivering video over the internet at extremely low latencies was possible.
 Since then, it has been our obsession to perfect peer-to-peer, low latency game streaming over a wide area network.
 This guide goes over how you can get started with our low latency game streaming tech, whether you want to play with friends or connect to your own machines remotely.

-This mode shares the whole desktop and is a very reliable way of playing games or doing generally anything in low latency, with a controller, mouse or keyboard.
-You can remotely connect to your computer, or let friends join to play split-screen games with a controller, and manually give some people access to keyboard and mouse if you wish.
+If you have a Windows computer, you can turn your computer into a "host" and share the whole screen, play games or do generally anything in low latency, with a controller, mouse or keyboard.
+You can remotely connect to your computer, let friends join to play split-screen games with a controller, and manually give some people access to keyboard and mouse if you wish.

 Use either of the methods below.
-If you're not joining a computer you own, you will need to approve people's connections on the host from the Parsec app, or by pressing Ctrl+F1.
+If you're inviting other people over, you will need to approve people's connections on the host from the Parsec app, or by pressing Ctrl+F1.
 Once people join, start up a game and play!

 - Play with friends: Add friends using the friends icon in the sidebar.
 People can join someone that is willing to host by clicking 'Connect' in the Computers tab